CosmosContracts/juno/SECURITY.md

 ### Coordinated Vulnerability Disclosure Policy

-We ask security researchers to keep vulnerabilities and communications around vulnerability submissions private and confidential until a patch is developed to protect the people using Tendermint’s protocols.
+We ask security researchers to keep vulnerabilities and communications around vulnerability submissions private and confidential until a patch is developed.
 In addition to this, we ask that you:

 - Allow us a reasonable amount of time to correct or address security vulnerabilities.
 - Avoid exploiting any vulnerabilities that you discover.